 - Level 1 merchants

-- Companies that sell products to cardholders and process more than 6 million transactions annually
+- Companies that sell products to cardholders and process, store, or transmit more than 6 million transactions annually

 Self-Assessment Questionnaire (SAQ) SAQ-D-Service Provider

 - Any service providers (third party vendors) that can affect the security of cardholder data or store, process or transmit fewer than 300,000 VISA or Mastercard transactions annually

 - Basically the “catch-all” of PCI assessments, SAQ-Ds are used: